What is Pupil Premium?

 The Service Pupil Premium (SPP)

 Service pupil premium is additional funding for schools, but it is not based on disadvantage.
-Schools receive funding for every pupil with a parent who:
+Schools receive funding for every pupil who meets the following eligibility critera:

 Pupil Premium at Freegrounds Junior School